WaltSias/html-practice-Jan-2024/README.md

 It will contain a variety of HTML tags and content to describe the topic.

-The tags will include headers, paragraph, lists, images, anchors, and tables.
+The tags will include headers, paragraph, lists, images, anchors, and tables

 ## Built With